 These focus on increasing muscle strength.
 This will help absorb impact and reduce stress on the joints.
 This also helps improve balance and movement.
 Resistance training also increases bone density and fights osteoarthritis.
 Strengthening exercises include resistance training with machines, free weights, resistance bands, or body weight exercises.

-*Recommendation: if you’re inexperienced with basic strength training it is safest to begin using strength machines at a fitness center.
+*Recommendation: if you are inexperienced with basic strength training it is safest to begin using strength machines at a fitness center.
 Start with a light to moderate weight for each major muscle group.
 Slowly increase weight when it feels appropriate.
 Ideally hire a certified personal trainer to help you safely design an appropriate routine that you can follow every week.

-These exercises help with cardiovascular health and blood flow.
+These exercises for rheumatoid arthritis help with cardiovascular health and blood flow.
 Getting your heart rate up increases blood flow to the entire body.
 This helps keep inflammation at bay and maintain a healthy weight.
 Low impact aerobic exercises include brisk walking, swimming, biking, rowing, or using an elliptical.
 The National Institutes of Health (NIH) recommends that adults get at least 2 hours and 30 minutes of moderate intensity aerobic exercise each week.

 *Recommendation: adding in a 30 minute brisk walk or bike ride just 5 days/week will meet the NIH guideline and help keep excess weight down.
 It will also serve as a good warmup before stretching and strength training.

-These types of exercises for RA rheumatoid arthritis apply to all ability levels and conditions.
+These types of exercises for rheumatoid arthritis apply to all ability levels and conditions.
 Key to a successful program is to incorporate the right blend of exercises for your current condition and ability level.
 Always start off slow and warmup with low impact aerobic exercises.
 Tailor a routine that best suits your needs and focuses on your problem areas.

 It’s important to keep moving and maintain ROM during severe flare ups, but discontinue your strength training routine until severe symptoms have subsided.
+Regularly performing these exercises for rheumatoid arthritis can help if you are suffering from pain and stiffness.

 Latest posts by Justin Check (see all)